 After looking at the more traditional e-commerce models in part one of our guide, we are now going to delve into the relatively new player in town.
 The B2B2C e-commerce model is forcing manufacturers to reconsider their role in the supply chain.
-It is becoming increasingly common to blur the traditional lines between B2B and B2C supply systems.
+It is becoming increasingly common to blur the traditional lines between B2B e-commerce model and B2C supply system.
 Before examining why that is happening, we need to understand what the B2B2C e-commerce marketplace is.

 The business to business to consumer e-commerce model can be viewed as a combined forces approach by businesses with the ultimate goal of reaching and interacting with new markets and customers.
 This can be achieved through blogs, websites or portals connecting to e-commerce sites.
 With this method, the primary supplier pays the affiliate business for the users, leads or sales generated through their channels.
 The end result for the consumer is access to relevant products, while the producer increases their customer base without rattling any cages with their distributors.

 In B2B2C e-commerce, a manufacturer is no longer just a manufacturer or wholesaler.
 By developing their own e-commerce store, they reduce the role of the middleman and take on the creative responsibility to drive sales through their own site.